-Below is an inspiring 13-minute documentary about a group of high school students and their teachers from Democracy Prep school in the South Bronx, New York.
+Below is an inspiring 13-minute documentary entitled From the Bronx to Yale.
+It’s about a group of high school students and their teachers from Democracy Prep school in the South Bronx, New York.
 They compete in a variety of speech contests at the local, district, state and national levels.

 The students are not rich and many come from difficult backgrounds.
 For them, “Speech” offers both a constructive, creative forum in which to focus their energies and talents, and a chance to win scholarships that will allow them to attend university.
-It’s well worth watching.
+It’s an inspiring film that is well worth watching.

-I particularly appreciate the wisdom of precocious 14-year-old Emmanuel De La Rosa at 9:35 of the film:
+For many of these students, the experience is life-changing.
+Yet through it all, they remain incredibly grounded.
+The wisdom of precocious 14-year-old Emmanuel De La Rosa at 9:35 of the film is particularly striking:

 I don’t want to just do it to try to win something.
 I want to do it to make people laugh and connect with the audience.